5,000 Deaths Recorded Through Road Accidents In Lagos | Leadership Newspaper

 Fresh facts have emerged that about 5,000 people died last year in Lagos State.

-Speaking at a one day Interfaith Safety Seminar held Vehicle Inspection Service (VIS) Arcade, the state Governor Mr Babajide Sanwo-Olu appealed to Religious Leaders to enlighten members of their Churches and Mosques on need to check their vehicles at regular intervals and obey traffic rules and regulations.
+Speaking at a one day Interfaith Safety Seminar held Vehicle Inspection Service (VIS) Arcade in Lagos,the state Governor Mr Babajide Sanwo-Olu appealed to Religious Leaders to enlighten members of their Churches and Mosques on need to check their vehicles at regular intervals and obey traffic rules and regulations.

 He said it has become necessary for religious leaders to intervene the number of deaths recorded through Road Traffic